turingschool/backend-curriculum-site/module4/lessons/application_coordination_with_message_queues.markdown

 Work together on P1's machine to write a program that:

 * Creates a queue named `"messages.for.p2"`
-* Pushes a message on to the queue with just the content `"2"`
+* Publishes a message on to the queue with just the content `"2"`
 * Subscribes to a queue named `"messages.for.p1"`

 When a message is published to the `"messages.for.p1"` queue: